brand icon May292026

 5. With Blazer & Boots

-A blazer or trench coat is probably the last thing you’d think to pair with cowboy boots, but once you see it, it’s hard to unsee what a good combo it is.
+A blazer or trench coat is probably the last thing you’d think to pair with cowboy boots, but it’s a surprisingly fun combo.
 The oversized fit does the same thing as the sweater or white tee.
-It balances the boot without competing with it, and there’s something about the blazer specifically that makes the whole look feel more city than country, which is the look I’m going for.
-And if you want to lean even more casual, a baseball hat with this combination is really fun.
+It balances the boot without competing with it, and there’s something about the blazer specifically that makes the whole look feel more city than country, which is what I’m going for.
+And if you want to be even more casual, a baseball hat with this combination adds to the vibe.

 6. With Linen Shorts and a Sweater